bobbydowza-hub/30-Day-Changes/README.md

 ## Structure

 Single self-contained `index.html` — all CSS and JS inline, hero photo embedded as a data URI.
 No build step, no dependencies.

-## Deploying

-Drop this repo into Netlify (or GitHub Pages) as a static site — the publish directory is the repo root, there's no build command to run.